asfadmin/grfn-ingest/README.md

 You can also replace `.echo10` with `.json` or `.umm_json`.

 Re-running a new job with the same `ProductName` field will overwrite the existing records in CMR.
-Re-rerunning the exact same job should only change the `InsertTime` and `LastUpdate` fields.
+Re-running the exact same job should only change the `InsertTime` and `LastUpdate` fields.

 # Credits